 Attack on student union funding from 2026

-The statutory student influence in Sweden is conducted through student unions and by SFS.
-The majority of the activities are financed through direct government grants, and a smaller proportion is through membership fees.
-This is an arrangement that was introduced in connection with the abolition of the union obligation in 2010, when political decisions led to a large reduction in student union membership.
-A condition for the reform was that the unions' reduced income from membership fees was to be compensated by a state grant.
-The state grant must cover the student unions' statutory core mission of conducting education monitoring.
+The statutory student influence in Sweden is carried out through student unions and by SFS.
+Most of the activities are financed through direct government grants, and a smaller proportion is through membership fees.
+This is a system that was introduced in connection with the abolition of compulsory union membership in 2010, when political decisions led to a large reduction in the number of student union members.
+One condition for the reform was that the unions' reduced income from membership fees would be compensated by a government grant.
+The government grant is to cover the student unions' statutory core mission of conducting educational monitoring.

-It appears from the budget bill that the government intends to reduce the allocation 2:67 in the state budget by SEK 20 million, from SEK 67 thousand to SEK 780 thousand, starting with the budget year 47.
-Of the current SEK 780 thousand within allocation 2026:67 SEK 780 thousand goes to student influence and SEK 2 thousand goes to other purposes.
-This means that the contribution to the student influence will decrease by at least SEK 67 million.
-But our concern is that the entire reduction of SEK 60 million is aimed at the student movement, which would mean a reduction of the contribution to student influence by a third.
+The budget bill states that the government intends to reduce appropriation 2:67 in the state budget by SEK 20 million, from SEK 67,780 thousand to SEK 47,780 thousand, starting in the 2026 budget year.
+Of the current SEK 67,780 thousand within appropriation 2:67, SEK 60,059 thousand goes to student influence and SEK 7,304 thousand goes to other purposes.
+This means that the contribution to student influence will decrease by at least SEK 12,7 million.
+However, our concern is that the entire reduction of SEK 20 million is directed at the student movement, which would mean a reduction in the contribution to student influence by one third.

-Here we do not even factor in that inflation erodes the remaining part of the grant, as it is not calculated at all for 2024.
+Here we don't even take into account that inflation erodes the remaining part of the allocation, as it is not listed at all for 2024.

 420 million in cuts

-According to SFS's calculations, the government's budget proposal means a cut in the universities' education grants of approximately SEK 420 million.
-The cuts consist partly of 0,5% in general savings in higher education, partly of an efficiency requirement of 1,84% on the higher education institutions' salary costs.
+According to SFS calculations, the government's budget proposal entails a cut in higher education institutions' education funding of approximately SEK 420 million.
+The cuts consist of 0,5% in general savings within higher education, and a 1,84% efficiency requirement on higher education institutions' salary costs.

-The cuts refer to a certain extent to a reduction in the number of places, but otherwise it will be felt for the students in the form of fewer teachers and less teacher-led time.
+The cuts relate to a certain extent to a reduction in the number of places, but otherwise it will be felt by students in the form of fewer teachers and less teacher-led time.

-In the budget proposal, it can be read that: "All grants for education at basic level and advanced level and research and education at postgraduate level within the section will be reduced by 0,5 percent."
+The budget proposal states: “All appropriations for education at the undergraduate and graduate levels and research and education at the doctoral level within the section are reduced by 0,5 percent.”
 As we interpret the budget, this saving consists partly of a reduction in the number of education places corresponding to SEK 105 million, and partly of a general cut of SEK 55 million, both in appropriations 2:64.

 The effect of inflation on funding for education and research

 Inflation has remained high in 2023 and was low in August at 7,5% (CPI).
-The grants must be increased in line with inflation in order for the higher education institutions to be able to carry out the same activities as the year before.
-Otherwise, it is a cutback.
-For universities and colleges, the calculation this year takes place according to a university index of 3,5%.
+Funding must be increased in line with inflation in order for higher education institutions to be able to operate the same as the previous year.
+Otherwise, it is a cut.
+For universities and colleges, the increase this year is based on a Higher Education Index of 3,5%.

 An increase of 3,5% when inflation is at 7,5%.
-Does this mean that the gap of a full 4% disappears from the higher education institutions' grants?
-No, it's not really that simple...
+Does that mean that the difference of a full 4% disappears from the universities' funding?
+No, it's not quite that simple...

-The total enumeration of grants is calculated based on a number of different expenses:
+The total allocation is calculated based on a number of different expenses:

-According to the government's calculations, salaries per employee within the state are expected to increase by 2,93% in 2024.
+According to the government's calculations, salaries per employee in the state are expected to increase by 2,93% in 2024.
 At the same time, the government believes that there is room to impose an efficiency requirement in the form of a "productivity deduction" of 1,84% on personnel costs.
-The productivity deduction has been a recurring element in the state budget since the 1990s, and in the long run leads to a severe erosion of resources.
+The productivity deduction has been a recurring feature in the state budget since the 1990s, and in the long term will lead to a significant erosion of resources.

-In addition, there is compensation for increased premises costs, through a rent index, which this year stands at 7,6%.
+In addition, compensation for increased premises costs is provided through a rental index, which this year is 7,6%.

-Finally, there is an index for "other administrative costs", which is calculated for the costs that do not apply to salaries or rents.
-This year, that item adds up to 8,37%, so slightly more are the latest inflation figures.
+Finally, there is an index for “other administrative costs”, which is calculated for costs that do not relate to salaries or rent.
+This year, that item is increased by 8,37%, which is slightly more than the latest inflation figures.

-The reason the college index is only added up by 3,5% is because of how these costs are added up.
-Just over 60% of the higher education institutions' costs are salaries, premises make up just under 30%, and other costs just under 10%.
-This means that the wage index, which is significantly below inflation, has a large impact in the calculation.
-Even if we accept this calculation, large sums are missing because of the productivity deduction: the markup would have to be 4,7% to cover the higher education institution's salary costs.
-The appropriations for education at basic level and advanced level amount to SEK 2024 billion in 30.
+The reason why the higher education index is only increased by 3,5% depends on how these costs are added together.
+Just over 60% of the higher education institutions' costs consist of salaries, premises constitute just under 30%, and other costs just under 10%.
+This means that the salary index, which is significantly below inflation, has a major impact on the calculation.
+Even if we accept this calculation, large sums are missing that disappear due to the productivity deduction: The increase would need to be 4,7% to cover the higher education institutions' salary costs.
+The appropriations for education at the basic and advanced levels amount to SEK 30 billion in 2024.
 The missing 1,2% corresponds to SEK 360 million.

-SEK 360 million will thus disappear from the education grants due to the productivity deduction.
+This means that 360 million SEK will disappear from education appropriations due to the productivity deduction.

-The tuition fee for 2024 increases by 8,33%, as it is adjusted against the price base amount.
-The function of the price base amount is that certain government subsidies must follow inflation.
-This is very important so that the supports do not erode over time.
+The student allowance for 2024 will increase by 8,33%, as it is adjusted against the price base amount.
+The function of the price base amount is to ensure that certain government subsidies follow inflation.
+This is very important so that the subsidies are not eroded over time.
 The inflation rate has varied during the year but was 7,5% in August, a decrease from July when the inflation rate was 9,3%.
-In that sense, the increase in the tuition fee is an adjustment of the previous purchasing power of the tuition fee.
+In that sense, the increase in the student allowance is an adjustment of the student allowance's previous purchasing power.

-At the same time, for example, food prices have increased by 21% since January 2022, which is a large expense for students.
+At the same time, for example, food prices have increased by 21% since January 2022, which is a major expense for students.

-The new interest rate model that was introduced for 2023, which meant an increase in the interest rate on student funds, remains in place.
-This interest rate increase has been strongly opposed by SFS.
-Last year, this meant that the interest rate was raised from 0 to 0,59%.
-The interest rate for 2024 will not be determined until January 1, 2024, but is expected to rise further.
-The new interest model results in the state's expected losses for student funds being reduced, which can be seen in this budget.
-It has been funded by the interest rate surcharge for borrowers introduced in 2023.
+The new interest rate model introduced for 2023, which meant an increase in the interest rate on student loans, remains in place.
+SFS has strongly opposed this interest rate increase.
+Last year, it meant that the interest rate was increased from 0 to 0,59%.
+The interest rate for 2024 will not be determined until 1 January 2024, but is expected to be increased further.
+The new interest rate model results in the state's expected losses on student loans decreasing, which is visible in this budget.
+This has been financed by the interest rate surcharge for borrowers that was introduced in 2023.

-The government has previously announced increased funding to CSN for the administration of the transition study support of SEK 50 million.
-At the same time, however, general savings are implemented in the state administration, which at the same time reduces the allocation to CSN by SEK 11 million, respectively a decrease of SEK 190 for the Student Support Appeals Board.
+The government has previously announced increased funding for CSN for the administration of the transition study grant of SEK 50 million.
+At the same time, however, general savings are being made in the state administration, which at the same time reduces the allocation to CSN by SEK 11 million, and a reduction of SEK 190,000 for the Student Aid Appeals Board.

 Investment in engineering education

-The government has previously announced an investment in technical education, in the form of more places and a corresponding expansion of the study material.
-The reimbursement amount for Natural science, technical, pharmaceutical education area is increased by 1,6%, in addition to the addition of 3,5% that is made for all reimbursement amounts.
+The government has previously announced an investment in technical education, in the form of more places and a corresponding expansion of the study fund.
+The compensation amount for the Natural Sciences, Technology, Pharmaceutical education area is being increased by 1,6%, in addition to the 3,5% increase made for all compensation amounts.
 At the same time, a targeted expansion of SEK 49 million is being made for more places in engineering education.
-In addition, a broader investment in advanced level education of SEK 74 million is made.
+In addition, a broader investment in advanced level education is being made of SEK 74 million.

-In order for more people to be able to attend a qualifying education and be able to start an engineering education, the government pushes to SEK 23 million for the technical base year.
+To enable more people to take a qualifying education and begin an engineering education, the government is allocating SEK 23 million for a technical base year.

-The government also wants to expand the opportunity for engineers to further their education, and is therefore introducing development funds of a total of SEK 30 million to develop short courses for professionals, which are to be used for courses focusing on batteries, technology and green transition.
+The government also wants to expand the opportunity for engineers to further their education, and is therefore introducing development funds totaling SEK 30 million to develop short courses for professionals, which will be used for courses focusing on batteries, technology and green transition.

-However, it is important to remember that all areas of education are affected by general cutbacks and efficiency requirements, including technical education.
-The investments described here will thus be partially eaten up by cutbacks and missed enumerations.
+However, it is important to remember that all areas of education are affected by general cuts and efficiency requirements, including technical education.
+The investments described here will therefore be partly eaten up by cuts and missed increases.

 Housing allowance and housing